davebloisesquire/web2print-uploader/readme.md

 ## Tech Being used currently
 The frontend is mostly vanilla js (trying to keep it simple).
 But I'm using the pdfjs package from mozilla and a pdf to image generator from https://github.com/scandel/pdfThumbnails this repo.
 I'm using it as a temporary solution, but I actually really like how the package works and I might just keep it instead of trying to replace it.
+And BootStrap.
+Cuz I don't want to create a ui from scratch.

 ## Final thoughts
 This is not only a work in progess, but also a way of organizing my thoughts.
 So yes, there's going to be a lot of garbage in this repo until I figure out exactly how I want this thing to be.